(866) 615-9507

 Importance of Professional Guidance

 Determining whether an employee welfare plan is exempt from ERISA regulations can be difficult.
-The consequences of misclassification can be significant for both employers and employees, so seeking professional legal advice when dealing with these matters is wise.
+The consequences of misclassification can be significant for employers and employees, so it is wise to seek professional legal advice when dealing with these matters.

 Facing Challenges with Your Employee Benefits?
 Contact Capitan Law Today

 An employee welfare plan exempt from ERISA regulations operates within a different legal framework than ERISA-covered plans.
-While being exempt can allow certain flexibilities, it also means that participants may not have the protections afforded by ERISA.
-Whether you’re dealing with an ERISA-covered plan or an exempt one, understanding your rights and responsibilities is crucial.
+While exemption can allow certain flexibilities, it also means that participants may not have the protections ERISA provides.
+Understanding your rights and responsibilities is crucial for dealing with an ERISA-covered or exempt plan.

-If you’re facing challenges with your employee benefits or need guidance on navigating the complex world of ERISA and non-ERISA plans, reach out to the experienced ERISA lawyers at Capitan Law at (267) 419-7888 or contact us online.
+If you’re facing challenges with employee benefits or need guidance on navigating the complex world of ERISA and non-ERISA plans, call the experienced Philadelphia ERISA benefits claims attorneys at Capitan Law at (267) 419-7888 or contact us online.
 We’re here to protect your rights and help you secure the benefits you’re entitled to under your plan.

 We’ve fought the big insurance companies.